Andrea-Ricciardi-99/PoliMi-Projects-Andrea-Ricciardi/README.md

 ---

-## 📂 Room Temperature Control with LMIs
+## 📂 Temperature control in a four-rooms building

 **Purpose:**
 Regulate temperature in a multi-room thermal model using **Linear Matrix Inequalities**.